dora-team/fourkeys/README.md

 # Background

 Through six years of research, the [DevOps Research and Assessment (DORA)](https://cloud.google.com/blog/products/devops-sre/the-2019-accelerate-state-of-devops-elite-performance-productivity-and-scaling) team has identified four key metrics that indicate the performance of a software development team.
-Four Keys allows you to collect data from your GitHub or GitLab project and compiles it into a dashboard displaying these key metrics.
+Four Keys allows you to collect data from your development environment (such as GitHub or GitLab) and compiles it into a dashboard displaying these key metrics.

 These four key metrics are: